qalincalabs/consolidator/README.md

 ## TODOs

-* isSameAsConsolidation not working with mongo decimal (because toJSON is used ...)
+* EJSON cannot be configured with upper library (like to be able to recognise mongo decimal)